Get your cameras ready, we’ll show you where to go for the very best views of Paris.

 How much does it cost: €13

+A view of Paris from Montmartre hill.
 Montmartre offers a splendid view over Paris.
 Canva/MartinM303.

 Perched some 130 meters over Paris, Montmartre is one of the most well-known lookout points in the city.
 The views of Paris—and beyond, if the weather cooperates—are nothing short of superb.
-For more amazing sights, go up the 300 steps (or take the elevator) to the Dome of the Sacré-Cœur Basilica.
+For more amazing sights, go up the 300 steps (or take the elevator) to the Dome of the Sacré-Cœur Basilica

 See also: Montmartre Local Gastronomy Tour